 - Top-notch security features

-Desktop and mobile apps are available on Windows, macOS, Linux, iOS, Android, and Blackberry.
+Desktop and mobile apps are available on Windows, macOS, Linux, iOS and Android.

 Bottom Line: While more costly than some other services, will appeal to those who put a premium on security and privacy.